|Rating agency||Rating**||Outlook||Short-term rating||Date|

 Uniper received a long-term issuer credit rating from the rating agency S&P Global Ratings of ‘BBB’.
 The outlook is stable.
 S&P had lifted the outlook to positive in April 2017 turning it into an upgrade in April 2018.

 Current rating by Scope

 Uniper holds a long-term corporate rating from Scope Ratings of ‘BBB+’.
-The rating was confirmed in June 2018 with a stable outlook.
+The rating was confirmed in May 2019 with a stable outlook.
 Thereby, Uniper is regarded as a company with an investment grade rating.
-Scope’s rating assessment reflects the agency’s view that the issuer rating remains constrained by Uniper’s business risk profile (BBB-) but supported by its strong financial risk profile (‘A’) with reduced leverage in particular following the sale of Uniper’s participation in the Russian gas-field Yuzhno Russkoye.
+Scope’s rating assessment reflects the agency’s view that the issuer rating remains constrained by Uniper’s business risk profile (BBB-) but supported by its strong financial risk profile (‘A’).

 In June 2017, Uniper was the first large European energy company to receive a rating from Scope.
 The rating agency has so far rated several DAX companies and blue-chip companies in Europe.